Joel Soñora

-Joel Soñora (born September 15, 1996) is an American professional soccer player who plays as a midfielder for Liga MX club Juárez.
+Joel Soñora (born September 15, 1996) is an American professional soccer player who plays as a midfielder for Colón.

 Early life

-He is the son of the Argentine footballer Diego Soñora and brother of Alan Soñora.
+He is the son of the Argentine player Diego Soñora and brother of Alan Soñora.
 He was born in Dallas while his father was playing for the Dallas Burn but then returned to Argentina with his family in 2001 when his father's career ended.

 Career

 Soñora joined VfB Stuttgart II on January 22, 2016.
-On January 30, 2016 he made his debut for VfB Stuttgart II in the 3.
+On January 30, 2016, he made his debut for VfB Stuttgart II in the 3.
 Liga against FC Erzgebirge Aue.

 On January 14, 2018, Soñora was loaned out to Talleres de Córdoba until the end of the year.